cwinkelmann/active-learning/README.md

 ### full overlap based detection deduplication
 Do not count detections twice if they are fully contained in the overlap to another image

+### automatic orthorectification using an orthomosaic
+can it be done

 ## ERA5 Correlation of iguanas abundance to weather data
 - ERA5 data for for climate